-When you use Healthy Bytes and request an eligibility check, here's how we get you the summary of benefits.
+When you use Healthy Bytes and request an eligibility estimate, here's how we get you the summary of benefits.

-If you still do your own eligibility checks, this guide will break down the components.
+If you still do your own eligibility estimates, this guide will break down the components.
 Read on...

-Eligibility checks are important tools to help you get reimbursed by insurance companies!
+Eligibility estimates are important tools to help you get reimbursed by insurance companies!
 They're how you know from the get-go if your patient is covered by his plan for your nutritional counseling services.

 We covered some useful terms in a previous post on Insurance Terminology, so if this post sounds like it's full of jargon, you can use that as a reference.

 What is an eligibility estimate?